apache/mxnet/scala-package/mxnet-demo/README.md

 # MXNet Scala Sample Project
+This is an project created to use Maven-published Scala package with two Scala examples.
 ## Setup
 User are required to use `mvn package` to build the package, which are shown below: